System Shock: Reception

 The game sold over 170,000 copies.
 Maximum PC believed that the game did not reach "blockbuster" status, but was successful enough to "keep Looking Glass afloat".
-GameSpy's Bill Hiles said, "Though it sold well, it never reached the frenzied popularity of [Doom]".
+GameSpys Bill Hiles said, "Though it sold well, it never reached the frenzied popularity of [Doom]".
 Paul Neurath later said that the game "was not a flop", but that it ultimately "lost money" for the company, which he attributed to its steep learning curve.
 Computer Gaming World praised the game's scale, physics system, and true 3D environments; the magazine extolled the presentation of Cyberspace as "nothing short of phenomenal".
 However, the reviewer believed that the game had "little sense of urgency" and "confusing level layouts".
 Computer Shopper wrote that, while the game's controls were difficult to master compared to "simple run-and-shoot game[s] like Doom", they were "worth the time and effort".
 The reviewer noted that the game "grows on you, and it will keep you intrigued for weeks".

 The Boston Herald noted superficial similarities between System Shock and Doom, but called System Shock "much more elaborate".
 The reviewer noted its high system requirements and complex controls; of the latter, he said, "There's no way you can play System Shock without first studying the manual for at least 20 minutes".
 The paper believed that the game would "set a new standard for computer games with its combination of action and puzzle-solving".
 The Atlanta Journal-Constitution said that the game "is like a well-prepared hamburger—familiar stuff, but good to the last byte".
 The reviewer noted the game's "somewhat clumsy control", but said, "That, however, is all I can find to complain about.
 Graphics and sound are outstanding, and the game is well-paced and riveting".